alexdanilowicz/wordfinder/README.md

 ## Future work

-Please make PRs!
-And checkout the issues section.
+Please give feedback and make PRs!
+Also, checkout the issues section.